 This is the percentage of residents that have had a pressure ulcer.
 Pressure ulcers are considered by many experts to be a barometer of nursing care .
 Pressure ulcers, which are also referred to as bed sores, are often the result of patients staying in one position for too long.

 Minimizes Serious Falls

-This is the percent of residents who sustained a major fall.
-Falls resulting in serious injuries are considered to be a barometer of the quality of nursing care .
-Major falls leading to injury are often the result of poor nursing care.
+This indicates the percentage of residents who have had a major fall.
+Falls leading to severe injuries are considered to be a measure of the quality of nursing care .
+Major falls resulting in injury are often the result of lower levels of patient supervision.

 Minimizes Urinary Tract Infections

 In Good Samaritan Center, 1.78% of Patients had UTIs